 There is a greater force of air resistance on the falling elephant, which "plows through" more air than the feather in getting to the ground.
 The elephant encounters several newtons of air resistance, which compared to its huge weight has practically no effect on its rate of fall.
 Only a small fraction of a newton acts on the feather, but the effect is significant because the feather weighs only a fraction of a newton.
-The elephant has larger acceleration.

 Remember to distinguish between a force itself and the effect it produces!